Kong/insomnia-docs/docs/insomnia/get-started-with-documents.md

 Click on any request.
 The center panel will populate with the request URL, request type, base URL variable (defined through the OpenAPI specification), and a body (if application).

 Click **Send** and see the response in the right-side panel.

+For more information about sending requests, see [Requests](/insomnia/requests).

 ## Test Tab